 OC8A.8 SAFETY PRECAUTIONS RELATING TO WORKING ON EQUIPMENT NEAR TO THE HV SYSTEM

 OC8A.8 applies to the situation where work is to be carried out at an E&W User’s Site or a Transmission Site (as the case may be) on equipment of the User or the Relevant E&W Transmission Licensee as the case may be, where the work or equipment is near to HV Apparatus on the Implementing Safety Co-ordinator’s System.
 It does not apply to other situations to which OC8A applies.
-In this part of OC8A, a Permit for Work for proximity work is to be used, rather then the usual RISSP procedure, given the nature and effect of the work, all as further provided in the OC8A.8.
+In this part of OC8A, a Permit for Work for proximity work is to be used, rather than the usual RISSP procedure, given the nature and effect of the work, all as further provided in the OC8A.8.

 OC8A.8.1 Agreement Of Safety Precautions

-OC8A.8.1.1 The Requesting Safety Co-ordinator who requires Safety Precautions on another System(s) when work is to be carried out at an E&W User’s Site or a Transmission Site (as the case may be) on equipment of the User or the Relevant E&W Transmission Licensee, as the case may be, where the work or equipment is near to HV Apparatus on the Implementing Safety Co-ordinator’s System will contact the relevant Implementing Safety Co-ordinator(s) to agree the Location of the Safety Precautions to be established, having as part of this process informed the Implementing Safety Co-ordinator of the equipment and the work to be undertaken.
+OC8A.8.1.1 The Requesting Safety Co-ordinator who requires Safety Precautions on another System(s) when work is to be carried out at an E&W User’s Site or a Transmission Site (as the case may be) on equipment of the User or the Relevant E&W Transmission Licensee, as the case may be, where the work or equipment is near to HV Apparatus on the Implementing Safety Co-ordinator’s System will contact the relevant Implementing Safety Co-ordinator(s) to agree the location of the Safety Precautions to be established, having as part of this process informed the Implementing Safety Co-ordinator of the equipment and the work to be undertaken.
 The respective Safety Co-ordinators will ensure that they discuss the request with their authorised site representative and that the respective authorised site representatives discuss the request at the Connection Site (or, in the case of OTSUA, Transmission Interface Site).
 This agreement will be recorded in the respective Safety Logs.

 OC8A.8.1.2 It is the responsibility of the Implementing Safety Co-ordinator, working with his authorised site representative as appropriate, to ensure that adequate Safety Precautions are established and maintained, on his and/or another System connected to his System, to enable Safety From The System to be achieved for work to be carried out at an E&W User’s Site or a Transmission Site (as the case may be) on equipment and in relation to work which is to be identified in the relevant part of the Permit for Work for proximity work where the work or equipment is near to HV Apparatus of the Implementing Safety Co-ordinator’s System specified by the Requesting Safety Co-ordinator.
 Reference to another System in this OC8A.8.1.2 shall not include the Requesting Safety Co-ordinator’s System.